-I am a fourth-year PhD student in the Department of Psychology at the University of Illinois at Urbana-Champaign.
+I am a PhD student in the Department of Psychology at the University of Illinois at Urbana-Champaign.
 I am part of the Vision Lab, where I work under the supervision of Dr. Alejandro Lleras and Dr. Simona Buetti.

 I am originally from the island city-state of Singapore.
 I obtained my Bachelor of Social Sciences (with Honours) in Psychology from the National University of Singapore, where I was a research assistant with Dr. Stephen Lim, and where I completed my Honours Thesis under Dr. Nicholas Hon.
 I was also a research intern in the Neuroimaging Lab at Duke-NUS Medical School, under the supervision of Dr. Helen Zhou Juan.